-The Company recorded a preliminary purchase price allocation during the second quarter of 2019, which was trued-up in the fourth quarter of 2019, based upon its estimates of the fair value of the acquired assets and assumed liabilities.
-As a result, the Company recorded approximately \$58,196 of intangible assets, including \$19,896 of goodwill recorded in the Domestic segment, as of the acquisition date.
+The Company finalized the Pika purchase price allocation during the first quarter of 2020 based upon its estimates of the fair value of the acquired assets and assumed liabilities.
+As a result, the Company recorded \$58,196 of intangible assets, including \$19,896 of goodwill recorded in the Domestic segment, as of the acquisition date.
 The goodwill ascribed to the acquisition is not deductible for tax purposes.
-The accompanying consolidated financial statements include the results of Pika from the date of acquisition through December 31, 2019.
-The preliminary allocation of the purchase price is based on a preliminary valuation performed to determine the fair value of the net assets as of the acquisition date.
-The purchase price allocation is subject to further analysis and review, primarily around the review and final valuation of acquired intangible assets.
+The accompanying consolidated financial statements include the results of Pika from the date of acquisition through December 31, 2020.